MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-acquire.md

 3. On the **General** FastTab, fill in the fields as necessary. [!INCLUDE [tooltip-inline-tip_md](../archive/SetupAndAdministration/includes/tooltip-inline-tip_md.md)]
 4. On the **Lines** FastTab, in the **Type** field, choose **Fixed Asset**.
 5. In the **No.** field, either choose an existing fixed asset to add an expense, or choose **New** to add a new asset.
 6. After you enter the information for the new asset and the purchase order, choose **Post**.

-## Acquire a fixed asset
+## Acquire a fixed asset by using a fixed asset G/L journal

 The following procedure describes how to acquire by creating and posting the required fixed asset G/L journal lines.
 You can also create and post the journal lines manually.
-For more information, see [To post a fixed asset acquisition manually with the fixed asset G/L journal](fa-how-acquire.md#to-post-a-fixed-asset-acquisition-manually-with-the-fixed-asset-gl-journal).
+To learn more, go to [To post a fixed asset acquisition manually with the fixed asset G/L journal](fa-how-acquire.md#to-post-a-fixed-asset-acquisition-manually-with-the-fixed-asset-gl-journal).

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Assets**, and then choose the related link.
 1. Choose the asset you want to acquire, and then choose the **Acquire** action.